When Will Self-Driving Cars Be Available?

 That said, the technologies for fully self-driving cars continue to mature.
 Indeed, cars that drive themselves are operating on the streets of a city near you today, albeit with a human driver inside, ready and available to take over for safety.
 As the technical difficulties are significant, some believe that it will be a long and winding road to get to full autonomy.
 However, while this is true, the challenges are well-known, and the reality is that these are being overcome as we speak.

 Some automakers claim that they already have complete self-driving capabilities.
 However, these are limited to what is considered Level 2 autonomy (there are six levels – from zero, meaning no automation, to Level 5, which is complete automation).

 Level 2 means that the driver still needs to be very much involved in driving.
-The leap to Level 3, where it’s completely hands-off unless the system “requests intervention”, is substantial, so for reasons of legal liability and to avoid potential litigation issues, many of the manufacturers don’t currently feel comfortable claiming full autonomy.
+The leap to Level 3, where it’s completely hands-off unless the system “requests intervention”, is substantial.
+For reasons of legal liability and to avoid potential litigation issues, many of the manufacturers don’t currently feel comfortable claiming full autonomy.
 When it does roll out, Level 3 will be a feature that can only be enabled at low speeds, such as acting as a chauffeur in a traffic jam.

-This uncertainty means that in the short-term, car OEMs (manufacturers) are likely to follow the robotaxi approach to garner public acceptance of the underlying technologies – that is by running vehicles at slower speeds on known geo-fenced routes.
+This uncertainty means that in the short-term, car OEMs (manufacturers) are likely to follow the robotaxi approach to garner public acceptance of the underlying technologies.
+That’s by running vehicles at slower speeds on known geo-fenced routes.

 Of course, this may mean that it’s easier to get lorries driving in convoy on motorways and other highways on the basis that they can “platoon” and keep in contact with other vehicles ahead of them on the road.
 Particularly if they’re driving known, well-travelled routes between depots.